gisquick/gisquick-doc/docs/project-publishing.rst

    Prague sample project loaded in QGIS.

 Publication process is started by Gisquick QGIS plugin
 |plugin|.
-Plugin is designed as simple wizard which helps simplifying
+Plugin is designed as a wizard to simplify publishing
-publishing process as much as possible.
+process as much as possible.

 First page of the wizard allows defining basic settings for publishing: